cebix/frodo4/README.md

   window where you can, for example, swap .D64 files.
 * Pressing **F12** resets the C64.
 Hold down the Shift key while pressing F12 to also clear the memory of the C64.
-This is necessary for some programs which use reset protection to prevent them from being exited.
+This is necessary for some programs using reset protection which prevents them from being exited.
   Hold down the Ctrl key while pressing F12 to reset the C64 and re-run the “auto-start” sequence.
 * Hold down the **right trigger** on the game controller or the “+” (**Plus**)